 If found that these alternate mixes are the ones most likely to be licensed:

 So be sure to create each of these versions of your song - and master them!
+If you want to estimate how much you can earn from music licensing, check out this free music licensing earnings calculator.

 While certain libraries and buyers will only purchase a license if it's copyrighted.
 And some libraries will want to be the ones that register the copyright after they buy the song from you.